-What you need to know about a short sale in PA?
+What you need to know about a short sale homes in PA?

 Your mortgage loan modification was just denied by your lender and you realize that it’s time – you need to sell your home.
 Maybe you aren’t able to keep up with the mortgage payments.
 Maybe you can keep up, but it requires you to work 2 jobs and you just can’t maintain that pace anymore.
 Maybe you can manage to pay the mortgage payment, but the real estate taxes, property insurance and home repair expenses have gotten to be too much for you.
 Yep, it’s time for a short sale in PA.